hthelander/Project-4/README.md

 ## Analysis

 Data was collected from multiple data sets to identify which messages were labeled as spam or ham.
 The data was then pre-processed, filtered, and trained using multiple machine learning models.
-Furthermore, word-count and frequency of specific words within a message were analyzed to determine if these factors had an effect on determining if the message was spam or ham.

-Based on a UCI machine learning benchmark database named spambase where 57 features have already been extracted for each email message and all instances were labelled as “0” (normal) or “1” (spam).
+Furthermore, word-count and frequency of specific words within a message were analyzed to determine if these factors had an effect on determining if the message was spam or ham, based on a UCI machine learning benchmark database named spambase where 57 features have already been extracted for each email message and all instances were labelled as “0” (normal) or “1” (spam).

 A typical scenario for machine learning is to create a learning system by training it on a given training data set.
 Later on the system will be applied to different test data sets.
 Various machine learning models were used to uncover the most useful model.

 ### Machine Learning Models